Pendrokar/jbodju/README.md

 Usage
 =====

-Currently only enabled on "*://*.lojban.org/*" and "*://groups.google.com/*".
+Currently only enabled on "*://discordapp.com/channels/230498134843850762/*".

-Select some lojban text or click some lojban text.

-Clicking text may not work so well, because if there are other HTML nodes in the text it will stop at them.
-Selecting text means it doesn't need to try and figure out where the text to parse starts/ends.

-If the text is deemed gramatical by camxes.js, then the parse tree will be added to the page.
+If the text is deemed gramatical by camxes.js, then the text box will appear greenish.
+Otherwise it will have a red tint.

-You can toggle elided terminators.

-Click some other text or click close to get rid of the parse tree.